 To make things even easier, we have prepared a number of templates to help you collect important information throughout the year.
 Having all this information to provide your accountant at tax time is not only more efficient, it may save you money, too!

 As an American living abroad, you may be able to deduct some of your housing expenses.
 However, to know if you qualify, you need to make sure you have detailed records of what they are!
-Here is a housing expense Excel template to help you track, so you can best take advantage of that deduction.
+Make sure to track it, so you can best take advantage of that deduction.

 Finalizing Your Return